jazzband/django-analytical/docs/services/yandex_metrica.rst

-Every website you track with Yandex.Metrica gets its own counter ID, and the :ttag:`yandex_metrica` tag will include it in the rendered Javascript code.
+Every website you track with Yandex.Metrica gets its own counter ID, and the :ttag:`yandex_metrica` tag will include it in the rendered JavaScript code.
 You can find the web counter ID on the overview page of your account.
 Set :const:`YANDEX_METRICA_COUNTER_ID` in the project :file:`settings.py` file::